xz1996/Data-Structure-and-Algorithm/README.md

 # Data-Structure-and-Algorithm

-There are some examples of algorithm
+There are some examples of data structure and algorithm

 * [Computing the greatest common divisor](https://github.com/xz1996/Data-Structure-and-Algorithm/tree/master/GCD)